 - Anti-Emetic Drugs – Slow down vomiting and nausea

 - Botox Injections to Pylorus – To relax the valve

-- Gastric Pacemaker – Similar to vBloc, a pacemaker with mild electrical signals is used to stimulate the stomach muscle to contract and to improve the emptying of the food.
+- Endoscopic Gastric Pacemaker – Similar to vBloc, a pacemaker with mild electrical signals is used to stimulate the stomach muscle to contract and improve food emptying.

 - Subtotal Gastrectomy – The stomach is removed in a procedure similar to RNY Gastric Bypass for patients with severe gastroparesis symptoms.
 A very small pouch is created that is connected to the small intestine.
 In essence, the stomach that is creating this problem is removed.

-- Partial Longitudinal Gastrectomy (Gastric Sleeve Surgery) – is a great surgical solution for Gastroparesis.
-The improvement of gastric emptying is achieved as well as better control over diabetes since the hormones are removed when gastric fundus removed.
+- Partial Longitudinal Gastrectomy – Similar to mini-gastric sleeve surgery, partial removal of the stomach is a great surgical solution for Gastroparesis.
+The improvement of gastric emptying is achieved, as well as better control over diabetes since the hormones are removed when the gastric fundus is removed.